WCJung/C0_Gromov_Hausdorff_distance/README.md

 $$d_{GH^0}(f,g) = \inf \\{ \Delta > 0 : \exists \Delta-isometry \ \ i : X \to Y \ \ and \ \ j : Y \to X \ \ such \ that \ \ d_{C^0}(g \circ i, i \circ f) < \Delta \ \ and \ \  d_{C^0}(j \circ g, f \circ j) < \Delta \\}. $$

+The code is developed based on [3,4,5] and it will be opened soon.

 ## References

 [1] A. Arbeito, C. A. Morales, *Topological stability from Gromov-Hausdorff viewpoint*, Discrete and Continuous Dynamical Systems 37 (2017), no. 7, 3531–3544.

 [2] M. Gromov, *Metric Structures for Riemannian and Non-Riemannian Spaces*, Based on the 1981 French original.
 With appendices by M. Katz, P. Pansu and S. Semmes.
 Translated from the French by Sean Michael Bates.
 Progress in Mathematics, 152.
 Birkhäuser Boston, Inc. , Boston, MA, 1999.

+[3] A. A. Taha, A. Hanbury, An efficient algorithm for calculating the exact Hausdorff distance, IEEE transactions on pattern analysis and machine intelligence, 37:11, 2153--2163, 2015.

+[4] V. Oles, (2023).
+Computing the Gromov–Hausdorff distance using gradient methods. arXiv preprint arXiv:2307.13660.

+[5] R. Flamary, et al., POT Python Optimal Transport (version 0.9.5), https://github.com/PythonOT/POT, 2024.